Kad pogledaš me preko ramena

 Kad pogledaš me preko ramena (When you look at me over the shoulder) is the thirteenth studio album by Zdravko Čolić, released in 2010.
 It was released after a 4-year pause, when in 2006 the album "Zavičaj" (Homeland) was released.
 The songs were recorded and performed in 2009, while the recording was set in Belgrade, Zagreb, Novo Mesto and London.
 The album was produced by Vojislav Aralica and Nikša Bratoš and the executive producer was Adis Gojak.

-The album contains 13 songs, including a single "Manijači" (Maniacs) duet who Čolić made with Goran Bregović, which is also the first single off the album.
+The album contains 13 songs, including a single "Manijači" (Maniacs) duet that Čolić made with Goran Bregović, which is also the first single off the album.
 Among the other songs which stand out are ballad "Pamuk" (Cotton) and "Ljubavnici" (Lovers), the song "Lili", which was written in German by Nikola Čuturilo, "Dajte nam svega" (Give us all) and the title song "Kad pogledaš me preko ramena".

 The album sold more than 700,000 copies.